 Update the ListOfDDCs registry key, which lists the FQDNs of all the Controllers or Cloud Connectors in the Site.
 (This key is the equivalent of the Active Directory Site OU.)

-If the HKEY_LOCAL_MACHINE\Software\Citrix\VirtualDesktopAgent registry location contains both the ListOfDDCs and FarmGUID keys, ListOfDDCs is used for Controller or Cloud Connector discovery.
+HKEY_LOCAL_MACHINE\Software\Citrix\VirtualDesktopAgent registry location contains both the ListOfDDCs and FarmGUID keys, ListOfDDCs is used for Controller or Cloud Connector discovery.
 FarmGUID is present if a site OU was specified during VDA installation.
 (This might be used in legacy deployments.)

 If you also enable policy-based VDA registration through Citrix policy, that configuration overrides settings you specify during VDA installation, because it is a higher-priority method.